zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-dxp-cluster.md

 A DXP cluster requires a search engine server that's accessible to all of the app server nodes.
 See [Configuring a Search Engine in a Cluster](./clustering-search.md) for more information.

-Create a search engine server container based on a [Elasticsearch Docker image](https://hub.docker.com/_/elasticsearch):
+Create a search engine server container based on an [Elasticsearch Docker image](https://hub.docker.com/_/elasticsearch):

 1. Download the Elasticsearch Docker image that's compatible with your DXP version.